chiehting/chiehting.github.io/content/posts/progressive-summarization.md

 At this point, people take different paths.
 Some give up, labeling all "self-help" books a waste of time.
 Others decide it’s just a problem of remembering everything they read, and invest in fancy memorization techniques.
 And many people become "infovores," force-feeding themselves endless books, articles, and courses, in the hope that something will stick.

 At that future point, when you’re applying that knowledge directly to a real-world challenge, you won’t have to worry about memorizing it, integrating it, or even fully understanding it.
-You will only have to apply it, and any gaps in your understanding will very quickly reveal themselves. **By the time you’re done solving a real problem with it, book knowledge has become experiential knowledge.** And experiential knowledge is something you carry with you forever.
+You will only have to apply it, and any gaps in your understanding will very quickly reveal themselves. <span style="background-color:yellow;color:red">**By the time you’re done solving a real problem with it, book knowledge has become experiential knowledge.** And experiential knowledge is something you carry with you forever.</span>

 This is the job of a "second brain" -  an external, integrated digital repository for the things you learn and the resources from which they come.
 It is a storage and retrieval system, packaging bits of knowledge into discrete packets that can be forwarded to various points in time to be reviewed, utilized, or deleted.